A true summer grilling favorite: Grilled Marinated Beef Kabobs! They are flavor-packed, perfectly tender, and very easy to make.

 - 1 teaspoon ground black pepper

-- 1.75 pounds sirloin steak, cut into 1-inch cubes fat trimmed
+- 1.75 to 2 pounds sirloin steak, cut into 1-inch cubes - excess fat trimmed

 - ½ teaspoon garlic powder

 - Olive oil - as needed

 - Make sure you have skewers handy.
 You need about 6 skewers.
 I’d recommend using stainless steel skewers.
 If using bamboo skewers, soak them in water for 20 minutes before using in order to prevent them from burning.

 - Marinate the meat: In a large resealable bag, mix all the marinade ingredients until evenly combined.
 Add the cubed sirloin steak and make sure it’s all well-combined.
 Seal the bag, removing any excess air, and let it marinate for 3-4 hours in the fridge.

 - Season the veggies: In a large bowl, toss the chopped bell peppers, chopped onions, and mushrooms with Italian seasoning, garlic powder, salt (about ½ teaspoon) and a few grinds of ground black pepper.